IBM/MAX-Object-Detector/training/README.md

     ...
    ```

-The directory contains two Python scripts, `setup_max_model_training` and `train_max_model`, which you'll use to prepare your environment for model training and to perform model training on Watson Machine Learning.
+The directory contains two Python scripts, `setup_max_model_training.py` and `train_max_model.py`, which you'll use to prepare your environment for model training and to perform model training on Watson Machine Learning.

 ### Run the Setup Script

 To perform model training, you need access to a Watson Machine Learning service instance and a Cloud Object Storage service instance on IBM Cloud.
-The `setup_max_model_training` Python script prepares your IBM Cloud resources for model training and configures your local environment.
+The `setup_max_model_training.py` script prepares your IBM Cloud resources for model training and configures your local environment.

 #### Steps